 Against Creativity, Oli Mould, Verso Books, October 2018, pp. 240, $33, ISBN 978-1-78663-649-2

-In 2015, the Martin Prosperity Institute, affiliated with the University of Toronto’s Rotman School of Management published a report titled Global Creativity Index.
-The report sought to assess ‘creativity’ of countries by measuring their economic growth and sustainable prosperity along the so-called 3Ts of economic development, technology, talent, and tolerance.
+In 2015, Martin Prosperity Institute, affiliated with the University of Toronto’s Rotman School of Management published a report titled Global Creativity Index.
+The report sought to assess the ‘creativity’ of countries by measuring their economic growth and sustainable prosperity along the so-called 3Ts of economic development, technology, talent, and tolerance.
 Quite openly, the Institute equates ‘creativity’ with the ability to achieve economic growth.
-In case you are wondering, Australia topped the overall list of countries, with Iceland trailing behind in the second place and the US and Finland sharing the third.
+In case you are wondering, Australia topped the overall list of countries, with Iceland trailing behind in second place and the US and Finland sharing the third.

 This approach to creativity can be traced back to the publication of Richard Florida’s bestseller The Rise of the Creative Class in 2002, in which the author argues that regional economic advantages are no longer based on raw materials and geography.
 Creativity has replaced these as the main requirement for growth.
-Florida includes members of such occupational categories as “engineering, architecture, and design, education, arts, music and entertainment” as belonging to the creative class.
+Florida includes members of such occupational categories as “engineering, architecture and design, education, arts, music and entertainment” as belonging to the creative class.
 The sole purpose of the practitioners of these creative industries is to generate new ideas, new technology, and new content and profit off of them.
-Therefore to achieve economic growth, metropolitan regions must create favorable conditions to attract this talent.
+Therefore, according to Florida, to achieve economic growth, metropolitan regions must create favorable conditions to attract this talent.
 At the time of writing, Florida counted 38 million Americans as belonging to the creative class.
-These people are not enticed by economic benefits but are in the business for pure challenge and possibility of growth.
-Indeed, as Florida contends, the creative worker wants to exercise their creativity in building something, experiencing the full cycle of ideas, and see it put to action while reaping the rewards.
+These people are not enticed by economic benefits but are in the business for pure challenge and the possibility of growth.
+Indeed, as Florida contends, the creative worker wants to exercise her creativity in building something, experiencing the full cycle of ideas, and see it put to action while reaping the rewards.
 Think Google’s offices and people living in refurbished warehouses with cacti on the window silts overlooking the bay having their morning coffee in artisanal shops in previously working-class neighborhoods.

-Creativity, according to Florida and the industry that sprang up, is purely individualized matter, cut off from the community and social benefits.
+Creativity, according to Florida and the industry that sprang up, is a purely individualized matter, cut off from the community and social benefits.
 The writing was on the wall in 2002 and Against Creativity offers an antidote to the ruse of creativity constantly hurled at us.
 In a way, it looks at the creative class from the point of view of the consequences of its existence.

 The privatization of creativity could easily be traced to the rise of capitalism and the changing relations of productions that led to the development of class societies.
 A stroll through an art museum would confirm this hypothesis.
 A great number of what are considered to be masterpieces of art were commissioned by the wealthy.
-This wrenched the artistic production from the social arena, where it previously was, and placed it firmly within the private domain, of both the artist and their consumer.
+This wrenched the artistic production from the social arena, where it previously was, and placed it firmly within the private domain, of both the artist and her consumer.